 The new legislation will allow the government to simply ban the activities of organizations assisting refugees and migrants in a fast and arbitrary process.
 Activities such as legal aid to asylum-seekers, reporting to the UN or the EU, holding university lectures about refugee law or recruiting volunteers will be rendered illegal, if these are performed by civil society actors who dare to criticise government practices.
 Practices, which are equally condemned by the EU and the international community.

-The measure, also referred to as the “Stop Soros” bill, would target NGOs such as George Soros’s Open Society’s Foundations (OSF), which promotes democracy and human rights initiatives in Hungary.
+The measure would target NGOs such as George Soros’s Open Society’s Foundations (OSF), which promotes democracy and human rights initiatives in Hungary.
 OSF announced earlier today it would move its operations in Budapest to Berlin in response to the bill proposal.

 Click here to read the full letter, list of signatures and more about the pending legislation.